History of Telemachus: the Monk Who Ended the Roman Gladiatorial Games – January 1, A.D. 404

-His book recounts the martyrdom of many in the West, with particular emphasis on the 14th through the 16th century, ending with Mary.
+His book recounts the martyrdom of many in the West, with particular emphasis on the 14th through the 16th centuries, ending with Mary.

 In his book in 1563, he expands the story to say that Telemachus came to Rome’s churches to spend Christmas and was stirred by the thousands who flocked to see the gladiatorial games.
 Despite his failure to convince them of their cruelty and wickedness, his death